 In the interest of preserving objectivity during the proposal evaluation and selection process, the committee has determined that proposers may not, in the text of their proposal, make reference to their individual, corporate, business, or organizational identity.
-Rather, proposers are REQUIRED to complete the Proposal Transmittal Sheet as an attachment to the proposal that is submitted, which will be withheld until the initial review of the proposals has been completed by the committee.
+Proposals which do not comply with this requirement will be rejected.
+Rather, proposers are REQUIRED to complete the Proposal Transmittal Sheet as an attachment to the proposal that is submitted.
+The Transmittal Sheet will be withheld until the initial review of the proposals has been completed by the committee.
 The identification of proposers will be made known to the committee following completion of the finalist list of prospective funding recipients.